 Communities of interest organise around an issue or activity.
+These may include:

-These may include different business sectors, such as tech startups or hospitality, large corporates compared to small local businesses; professions we engage with such as architects and urban planners; peak bodies, advocacy and industry groups like NSW Council of Social Services, People with Disability Australia, Property Council or Committee for Sydney; and not-for-profit organisations and services with a common purpose such as sustainability or affordable housing.
-They may form advocacy groups and networks that the City of Sydney can tap into such as business chambers, resident action groups, Sydney Liquor Accord and interagency networks.
+- different business sectors, such as tech startups or hospitality - large corporates or owners of small local businesses - professions we engage with such as architects and urban planners - peak bodies, advocacy and industry groups like NSW Council of Social Services, People with Disability Australia, Property Council or Committee for Sydney - not-for-profit organisations and services with a common purpose such as sustainability or affordable housing

-Communities of interest also convene around a shared activity - sporting or recreational clubs, bushcare and gardening groups, cultural and creative communities, and informal activities like dog walking.
+Communities of interest may form advocacy groups and networks that the City of Sydney can tap into such as business chambers, resident action groups, and interagency networks.
+Such communities may also convene around a shared activity - sporting or recreational clubs, bushcare and gardening groups, cultural and creative communities, and informal activities like dog walking.